-Taking in a Vancouver sunset can be beautiful at any time of year.
-But now that we’re moving into spring, with both warmer weather and longer days (farewell 4 pm sunsets!), it’s easier to make a big deal about it.
+Taking in a Vancouver sunset can be beautiful at any time of year, but these epic late-summer, early-autumn days make them even more special.
 Whether you’re looking for an outside vantage point, or a view from up high (maybe with a glass of wine in your hand), these are our top five choices for catching the sun go down.

 Right there in its name, Sunset Beach tells you what it’s all about!
 On the south side of the downtown peninsula with a view straight out into Burrard Inlet, this spot is known as a less crowded beach than either English Bay or Second Beach, and very conveniently it’s actually the closest beach to The Burrard.
 Bring a picnic blanket and join the locals!

 There are plenty of activities on offer in close proximity to ‘Kits Beach,’ as locals refer to it.
 There are basketball and tennis courts, beach volleyball is always popular, and you’re a short Seawall stroll away from both the Museum of Vancouver and the Vancouver Maritime Museum.
 It’s also pretty much front row centre to catch the many hues of the sun setting beyond Bowen Island and the North Shore.
 Afterwards, it’s just a few minutes walk over to the bottom of Yew Street to grab a drink and a snack at buzzy spots like Nook or Lucky Taco.